-The following supplemental pro forma information presents the combined results of operations for the year ended June 25, 2022 and June 26, 2021, as if DSPG had been acquired as of the beginning of fiscal 2021.
+The following supplemental pro forma information presents the combined results of operations as if DSPG had been acquired as of the beginning of fiscal 2021.
 Pro forma adjustments used to arrive at pro forma net income included adjustments for the addition of intangible amortization expense for the value of intangibles under the purchase price allocation, adjustments to record acquired inventories at fair value, transaction and restructuring costs.
 The total pro forma adjustments for fiscal 2022 was an increase to net income of \$5.9 million and a decrease in net income of \$86.3 million in fiscal 2021.
 The unaudited supplemental pro forma financial information for the periods presented is as follows (in millions):